afondiel/computer-science-notebook/README.md

 ## Overview

-This is be a crash notes about quick knowledge or useful tools required to understand the subject.
+The main goal of this project is to build a `Hello World` resource for any of the [subjects](#subjects) listed below, for every software developer and engineer who wants to get a quick start and understand of any of these topics around computer science.

-## Notes Topics
+## Subjects
 - ## [agriculture](https://github.com/afondiel/research-notes/tree/master/agriculture)
 - ## [ai](https://github.com/afondiel/research-notes/tree/master/ai)
 - ## [automotive](https://github.com/afondiel/research-notes/tree/master/automotive)